Skip to content

-What do we do about reading and phonics?
+What do we do about reading and phonics in KS1?

 At ARH we are extremely passionate about reading.
 We feel every pupil deserves to be inspired and motivated to read.
 Our curriculum is centred around books as we follow a Novel-Based approach with novels linked to our topics.
 This ensures that children have the opportunity to study a variety of texts which are progressive in nature.